 The research appears to be consistent with the data available on cybercrime prominence further down the list.

 68% of small businesses store customers’ email addresses in an unsafe way.
 On top of that, 64% store phone numbers and billing addresses in a manner that is easily available to hackers.
+SSL certificates can encrypt this data while it’s in transit, but the data points are still sitting ducks when they are on the actual server.
 In addition, only 38% of small businesses report that they regularly upgrade their software, with just 22% of them using encrypted databases.

 The overall cost of cybersecurity might be inflated by executives’ needless overspending.